Rural Communities Council

 What are the requirements of council members?

 Rural community leaders and residents who are passionate about rural PEI and interested in providing their expertise from a variety of backgrounds are welcome to apply.
+Typically, there will be 4-6 meetings per year.

 What are the nomination requirements?